AndreaHK5/calendarapp/README.md

 * the templates are dynamically injected depending on the type of event that is selected (see `eventTypeSettings` object in front end, should be considered to go in the DB?)
 * backend validation on the event types are not in Simple Schema but rather on the schema that is saven in the DB.
 New event types can be added without changing the code
 * script to backup database on VM included
+* the I_ids are stored in the documents for the reationships, not the full referenced document (e.g. engineers for engagment)